 I am in love with Hoi An!
 My first visit to this memorable town was three years ago.
-I remember the dimmed lanterns lining the streets, wonderful aromas from restaurants and friendly people.
-I knew I love this town as soon as I arrived.
+I remember the dimmed lanterns lining the streets, the wonderful aromas from restaurants and the friendly people.
+I knew I loved this town as soon as I arrived.

-If you are planning to visit Vietnam, you must visit the central region as well.
-Whether it is Hoi An, Da Nang and Hue, each place is unique, and it’s not something to be missed.
-There was no way I was going to leave out Hoi An for our three-week itinerary in Vietnam.
+If you are planning to visit Vietnam, you must also visit the central region.
+Whether it is Hoi An, Da Nang or Hue, each place is unique, and it’s not something to be missed.

 Want to read this post later?
 Pin it on your Pinterest board!

-As a solo female traveller, I feel entirely safe in this city.
+- Hoi An is safe for female solo travellers.
+I feel entirely safe in this city.
 It is safe to walk or bike around during the day and night.
-I never felt threatened at any point, but I also practice safety precautions wherever I go (it’s just second nature to me now).
+I never felt threatened, but I also practice safety precautions wherever I go (it’s just second nature to me now).

-It is super easy to get to Hoi An.
-Many domestic and international flights arrive at Da Nang airport, which is just less than an hour away from Hoi An.
-Choosing a flight over a bus or train can save you some time and also very economical.
-For example, we paid less than $50USD for a flight with Vietnam Airlines, flying from Hanoi to Da Nang.
+Choosing a flight over a bus or train can save you some time and is also very economical.
+For example, I paid less than $50USD for a flight with Vietnam Airlines from Hanoi to Da Nang.
 Between Vietnam Airlines, VietJet Air or other airlines, you will find one that will suit your itinerary and budget.